-- 6.10.1 The Community Right to Bid (Assets of Community Value in legislation) is one of a raft of new initiatives introduced in the Localism Act 2011. - 6.10.2 The Community Right to Bid allows Parish Councils to nominate buildings or land for listing by the Milton Keynes Council as an asset of community value, where the principal use furthers the community's social well-being or social interests. - 6.10.3 A Community Asset can include cultural, sporting or recreational interests, pubs and parks.
-When a listed asset comes to be sold, a moratorium on the sale (of up to six months) may be invoked, providing the Parish Council with a better chance to raise the necessary finance, develop a business plan and make a bid to buy the asset on the open market.
+- 6.10.1 The Community Right to Bid (Assets of Community Value in legislation) is one of a raft of new initiatives introduced in the Localism Act 2011. - 6.10.2 The Community Right to Bid allows parish councils to nominate buildings or land for listing by the Milton Keynes Council as an asset of community value.
+Where the principal use furthers the community's social well-being or social interests. - 6.10.3 A Community Asset can include cultural, sporting or recreational interests, pubs, and parks.
+When a listed asset comes to be sold, a moratorium on the sale (of up to six months) may be invoked, providing the Parish Council with a better chance to raise the necessary finance, develop a business plan and make an open market bid to buy the asset.